rage/java-programming/data/part-13/5-multiple-views.md

 <!-- Luo tehtäväpohjassa olevaan luokkaan TervehtijaSovellus sovellus, jossa on kaksi näkymää.
 Ensimmäisessä näkymässä on tekstikenttä, jolla kysytään käyttäjän nimeä.
 Toisessa näkymässä käyttäjälle näytetään tervehdysteksti.
 Tervehdystekstin tulee olla muotoa "Tervetuloa nimi!", missä nimen paikalle tulee käyttäjän kirjoittama nimi. -->

-In the exercise templare there is a class called GreeterApplication.
+In the exercise template there is a class called GreeterApplication.
 Create in it an application with two views.
 The first view should have a text field that's used to ask for the user's name.
 The second view then shows the user a greeting text.
 The greeting should be of the form "Welcome name!" where the user's name is inserted in place of 'name'.

 <!-- Esimerkki sovelluksen toiminnasta: -->